open-imx/imxInsights/docs/context/vision.md

 ## Real-World Use Cases
 - **Review Process Support**: Achieving a safe rail design requires implementing traceable changes within the dataset.
 A critical aspect of this process is a structured change review, involving multiple stakeholders. **imxInsights** generates standardized difference reports facilitating this review process.

-   *Future updates will further enhance workflow support within **imxInsights** to streamline collaboration and oversight.*
+    *In the near future updates will further enhance workflow support within **imxInsights** to streamline collaboration and oversight.*

+## Future Features

+- **Network Insights**: By introducing these network analytics capabilities, **imxInsights** will empowering our users with analytics of routes.
+Primarly this feature will be used for **Geometric Generation** of objects like train detection sections for a clear visual representation.

+    - The next step we will be building an API to retrieve route information.
+This will support queries to analyze routes and compare them against various "ways" or alternatives. *This feature can be used as a fundation for advanced analitics like Route Optimization or failer impact analyses.*

+- **Validation and Analitics**: Ensuring a safe rail design requires data to be complete and accurate.
+In the near future, the data exchange scope and data fill guidelines will be integrated into the reports.

+    *Additionally, there are plans to develop a validation rule engine to enable automated data checks, ensuring consistency and reliability.*